bkahlert/netmon/README.md

 **Netmon** is a network monitor that detects and displays changes in your home network.

+It uses `nmap` to detect devices and additionally used mDNS and NetBIOS to resolve hostnames.

 [![screenshot of the loading showing a Kaomoji wizard](./docs/netmon-loading.gif) Loading screen](./docs/netmon-loading.gif)